MENUMENU

 A chopping board with the ingredients to make Christmas puddings with chocolate coated marshmallow biscuits.

-Recipe Tips & FAQ
+Recipe Tips

 What can I use if I can't buy Arnott's Royals chocolate marshmallow biscuits?

-Can I double this recipe?
+Can I double the mini Christmas pudding recipe?

-Yes of course!
+Yes, of course!
 You will have plenty of Jaffas and spearmint leaves leftover so you'll just need extra marshmallow biscuits and melted white chocolate.

 Absolutely!
 For younger kids, you will need to melt the chocolate for them and allow it to cool slightly before they use it.

-More Christmas Recipes For Kids
+More Fun And Festive Christmas Recipes

-If your little ones love to cook, then please browse through my Christmas recipes that are perfect for kids to make.
+If the kids love to lend a hand in the kitchen, then have a browse through my Christmas recipes that are perfect for kids to make.
+From reindeer food to Christmas crackles, reindeer brownies and so much more!

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.